-- A striker acting as a target man to hold up play against a defender so they can bring their teammates into the attack.
+- A striker acts as a target man to hold up play against a defender so they can bring their teammates into the attack.

-- To block the run of an attacker who is through on goal so you keeper can come out and collect the ball.
+- To block the run of an attacker who is through on goal so your keeper can come out and collect the ball.

 Download these drills at the bottom of the page and find out my recommended instructional video for defending.